 - felt in red, white, brown, and green

 Use a template from the internet to cut out an apple shape from the red and white felt, making sure to make the white piece slightly smaller than the red.
 Use the brown to make a stem, and the green to make a leaf.
 Use hot glue to glue everything together as shown in the photo.

-All you really need is a simple cut out of an apple, a die, and some black counters, such as buttons or dried black beans, to act as the apple “seeds”, (make sure they will not pose a chocking hazard for your little one).
-I cut my apples out of felt, but paper apples will work just as well.
+Paper apples will work just as well, which you can download and print off at the end of this post.
 If you plan to keep paper apples from being damaged by little hands, then I certainly recommend they be laminated.
 (I have the Scotch Thermal Laminator 2 Roller System and love it.
 It is perfect for the desk, and does a nice job laminating my preschool materials.)